 In our training in bodhichitta, there are guidelines for us to follow.
-They are known as the four glowing or, literally, “white” actions and the four dark or, literally “black” actions.
-The dark ones are what we need to abandon, and the glowing ones need to be adopted.
+They are known as the four lustrous or, literally, “white” actions and the four murky or, literally “black” actions.
+The murky ones are what we need to abandon, and the lustrous ones need to be adopted.

-- The first of the dark actions is that we should never cheat, lie or deceive our gurus, the ones who teach us.
+- The first of the murky actions is that we should never cheat, lie or deceive our gurus, the ones who teach us.
 Likewise, we should never do this toward our parents.
-If we do so, this constitutes one of the dark actions.
+If we do so, this constitutes one of the murky actions.

-- Another dark action is to cause others to regret whatever constructive things they might do.
+- Another murky action is to cause others to regret whatever constructive things they might do.

-The opposites of these are the glowing actions that we need to practice.
+The opposites of these are the lustrous actions that we need to practice.

 - The opposite of deceiving our gurus and our parents is to act in a very honest, straightforward way, and never to deceive them.

 - The opposite of being pretentious and devious, without the exceptional resolve toward others, is to never to deceive others at all.
 Simply put, be honest with others.

 - The opposite of causing others to regret the constructive actions they do, would be to encourage others to do constructive things and in this way try to lead them to the Mahayana path.
 We encourage constructive actions rather than cause others to regret them.

 - The opposite of criticizing others who might be bodhisattvas is to always show respect for others and try to recognize everyone as our teacher.
 We can learn from everyone, and we need to never criticize anyone.
 These are the four lustrous actions.